 These scholarships, as well as many others funded by industry and non-profit organisations, are available to potential and currently enrolled students.

-This degree provides a professional qualification, which is recognised for registration as a Registered Nurse in other Australian states and most countries around the world.
+This degree provides a professional qualification, which is recognised for registration as a Registered Nurse in all other Australian states.

 The University of Adelaide Careers Service prepares, inspires and empowers students to achieve successful career transitions and connect with industry.